-We are gradually returning to our normal lives as Lockdown eases here in the UK.
-How are you feeling?
+We are gradually returning to our normal lives here in the UK.
+How are you feeling about life post Lockdown?
 Anxious?
 Excited?
 Maybe a bit of both..?
 I really hope this blog post will help you gain some perspective on what you can do about feeling overwhelmed at a time when we feel we should be excited about life returning back to normal.

 It has been 16 months like no other hasn’t it?
 Life as we knew it changed beyond all recognition.
 We had to learn, and fast, how to manage our lives with a global pandeamic.

 Whatever you feel today is totally OKAY.
 Repeat that out loud!

 How you are feeling in this moment is totally OK..

 No one can take that away from you.
 We have all had our own individual experiences of the Covid-19 pandeamic, some good, some horrific, yet it would be wrong for anyone to suggest how you should be feeling..